Skip to Main Content

-- Choice of device should be considered on basis of ability to use the inhaler, patient-acceptability and cost.
+- Choice of device should be considered on basis of ability to use the inhaler, patient-acceptability, carbon footprint and cost.
 Check medication adherence and inhaler technique before each step up of treatment in asthma.
-Generally, manually actuated pressurised metered dose inhalers (MDIs) are the cheapest devices available and should usually be first choice provided that the patient can use them efficiently.
-Consider prescribing a compatible spacer for use with MDI devices in ALL patients, but especially those with sub-optimal inhaler technique prior to switching to a DPI device.

 - Changing the type of inhaler device may affect the effectiveness of therapy and the incidence of adverse effects.